rsterkendries/Project_Euler_Solutions/README.md

 # Java solutions to Project Euler website problems
-problem statements can be found on https://projecteuler.net.
-1 problem = 1 java file.
-Solution and runtime are displayed for each problem.
+Problem statements can be found at https://projecteuler.net/archive.
+Solutions and runtime are displayed for each problem.